 Step 2: Appeal to Academic Standards Committee

-Within 5 working days of the informal meeting with the instructor, the student may register a formal appeal by submitting a Grade Appeal Form (available from the dean or on the website) to the appropriate dean to initiate a review by the Academic Standards Committee.
+Within 5 working days of the informal meeting with the instructor, the student may register a formal appeal by submitting a Grade Appeal Form to the appropriate dean to initiate a review by the Academic Standards Committee.
 Within 10 working days of receipt of the Grade Appeal Form, a written decision will be issued to the student.

 If the committee agrees with the reason(s) for the grade change, the dean will advise the instructor to complete a grade change form.
 If the decision of the committee is unsatisfactory to either party, that individual will have the right to appeal to the president of the college.